McGowan Motorsports: Car No. 19 history

 Terry Henry would run four races in the No. 19 car throughout the 2008 season, earning his best finish of 10th at Irwindale.
-He returned for one race in 2009, finishing 10th after starting 9th at Phoenix.
-In 2010, Tony Toste would pilot the car for one race at Miller Motorsports Park, finishing 7th after starting 18th.
-Auggie Vidovich ran the season finale, he finished in 4th.
+He returned for one race in 2009, finishing tenth after starting 9th at Phoenix.
+In 2010, Tony Toste would pilot the car for one race at Miller Motorsports Park, finishing seventh after starting 18th.
+Auggie Vidovich ran the season finale, finishing in fourth.
 Toste returned for the 2011 race at Miller, finishing 32nd due to an issue early in the race.
-Kyle Heckman drove two races in 2012, earning a best result of 7th at Miller.
+Kyle Heckman drove two races in 2012, earning a best result of seventh at Miller.
 He returned for one race in 2013, finishing 35th due to an early DNF.
-The 19 car has not ran since.
+The 19 car has not run since.